Southern Metropolis Daily: The arrest, imprisonment, and torture of Cheng Yizhong, Yu Huafeng, and Li Minying

-On the 18th of March, Cheng was forced to demote himself from the editor in chief of SMD.
-On 22 March 2004, Yu Haifeng was convicted of Fraud and treason in the Supreme People's Court in Beijing and sentenced to a minimum of twelve years in a Liangxiang prison in Tianjin Municipality district.
+On 18 March, Cheng was forced to demote himself from the editor in chief of SMD.
+On 22 March 2004, Yu Huafeng was convicted of Fraud and treason in the Supreme People's Court in Beijing and sentenced to a minimum of twelve years in a Liangxiang prison in Tianjin Municipality district.
 On the same day, Li Mingyu was convicted of the same offense and received an eleven-year prison sentence in Yanqing prison in Yanqing District.
 On 23 March 2004, officers of the Chinese Federal Police arrested Cheng in his apartment in Guangzhou City.
 He was arrested for allegedly accepting illegal payments to report on the Sun Zhigang incident.
 He was detained at Panyu Prison in Guangzhou pending trial.
 Cheng reported receiving severe psychological abuse in the form of mocking and unlawful solitary confinement periods with no sunlight in his cell.
 While Cheng was awaiting a pending trial, SMD launched multiple campaigns advocating for his freedom and launched a petition in April which was signed by major Newspaper outlets such as China Daily.
 In late April, mass awareness had been spread and fourteen former and current provincial party chiefs demanded a review of the evidence against Cheng, Yu and Li.
-This review of Evidence resulted in a re-trial in the Supreme People's Court in Fuyang court and on the 6th of August a decision from the 10th National People's Congress and its president judge Xiao Yang found Cheng innocent of all crimes.
-Li's sentence was reduced to five months ‘time served’ and was released on the 18 August.
-Yu's sentence was reduced to four years including ‘time served’, he was released in late 2009.
+This review of Evidence resulted in a re-trial in the Supreme People's Court in Fuyang court and on 6 August a decision from the 10th National People's Congress and its president judge Xiao Yang found Cheng innocent of all crimes.
+Li's sentence was reduced to five months 'time served' and was released on the 18 August.
+Yu's sentence was reduced to four years including 'time served', he was released in late 2009.